rahulmahaseth/ML_LEARNING_/2.NUMPY/README.md

 ## NUMPY
 Numpy is a library helps in doing all the scientific calculation.
 The default data-type of numpy is an array.
-Numpy helps in doing clculation fast over arrays
+Numpy does clculation fastly over arrays. we can create an array using numpy by using array() and arange() function.